Get a quote

 Software

-GreenFields Farm utilized DJI’s proprietary software, DJI Terra, for flight planning and data collection.
-Terra’s robust mapping and data analytics capabilities allowed the farm to transform raw data into actionable insights.
+GreenFields Farm utilised DJI’s proprietary software, DJI Pilot 2, for flight planning and data collection.
+Pilot 2s robust mapping capabilities allowed the farm to ensure all aspects were covered and the correct information automaticaly calculated to ensure full data coverage.

 crop damage software